 - Examples of reuse of glass in SC: 1) the Horry County Solid Waste Authority which accepts residential glass and has invested in glass crushing equipment to create a crushed glass product suitable for landscape and roadbed applications.
 2) Fisher Recycling in Charleston, SC constructs countertops with recycled glass.
 Fisher Recycling solely provides commercial collection of glass and collects glass bottles from businesses such as restaurants and bars.
 3) ReWined in Charleston, SC crafts the base of repurposed wine bottles from restaurants into candle vessels with a 100% natural soy wax.

 - South Carolina has several public and private material recovery facilities (MRFs) who process glass.
-The MRFs accepting glass are Sonoco Recycling in Columbia, Horry County Solid Waste Authority, North Augusta, and Greenwood County.
+The MRFs accepting glass are Sonoco Recycling in Columbia, Horry County Solid Waste Authority, and North Augusta.

 Why South Carolina is Just Right for Glass Recycling